joshua-Evans-1/terraform-multi-cloud/docs/AWSimplement.md

 Example of how the VPC could be extended?
 ![extensibility example](https://docs.aws.amazon.com/images/AmazonRDS/latest/UserGuide/images/con-VPC-sec-grp.png)

+(To be frank, we tried to do it that way first, but quickly realized it was too unwieldy to be testable.
+That is why the cloud architecture is structured this way - with the desire to be able to add these elements later.)

 The VPC has Route Tables that govern the flow of internet traffic in/out of the subnets and internet gateway.
 AWS is able to implement router-like functionality without a dedicated router node.

 ### Private Subnet